How to Grow Pomegranate

 The flowers of the pomegranate plants are self-pollinating, but fertility can be improved through cross-pollination.
 Pomegranate trees will yield fruit approximately three years after planting.

 Note that young plants may drop flowers and fruits, while more mature plants hold flowers and fruits better - flower and fruit drop is aggravated by over-fertilization, excess watering, and soggy soil in general.

 Pomegranate is low maintenance tree, requiring almost no care.

-Diseases and pests - pomegranate are resilient plants, however, aphids, the pomegranate butterfly (Virachola Isocrates) and the leaf-footed bug (Leptoglossus Zonatus) can make some serious damage and make fruits inedible.
+Diseases and pests - Pomegranates are resilient plants, however, aphids, the pomegranate butterfly (Virachola Isocrates), and the leaf-footed bug (Leptoglossus Zonatus) can cause some serious damage and make fruits inedible.

-So, when fertilizing pomegranate trees, use balanced fertilizers like 8-8-8 and similar, around 0.5kg per 1m of plants height, twice per year (March and July).
-Also, adding some compost, humus and dried manure can increase macro and micro nutrients levels, but it can also improve soil itself.
+So, when fertilizing pomegranate trees, use balanced fertilizers like 8-8-8 and similar, around 0.5kg per 1m of plant height, twice per year (March and July).
+Also, adding some compost, humus, and dried manure can increase macro and micronutrient levels, but it can also improve the soil itself.

 Pomegranate Tree - Late Winter Care

 Personally, late winter is the most important period for pomegranate plant care.

 Regardless if you are growing pomegranates as a decorative plant, as a fence, or for fruits (or combined), in late winter, pomegranate trees are still dormant.